dgaydukov/cert-aws/files/sa.md

 aws glacier list-vaults --account-id=- --profile=awssa
 # upload file to vault.
 You get archiveId in response, which you should store in you db, so you can retreive this archive by it's id
 aws glacier upload-archive --account-id=- --vault-name=test --body=file.txt --profile=awssa
-# to download archive, list files you should run job.
-This command will initiate a job to get vault inventory - which is updated once per day.
+# command to initiate a job to get vault inventory (list of archives in a vault) - which is updated once per day.
 Save jobId by which you can retreive results when job is done
 aws glacier initiate-job --account-id=- --vault-name=test --job-parameters='{"Type": "inventory-retrieval"}' --profile=awssa
 # you can list all current and recently complted jobs.
 After job is completed it would stay in this list for some time, but would be eventually removed from the list
 aws glacier list-jobs --account-id=- --vault-name=test --profile=awssa